-During FY2023, the Articles has been amended for the purposes of, among others, conforming with the core shareholder protection standards as set out in the amended Appendix 3 to the Listing Rules effective from 1 January 2022 (which has been renumbered as Appendix A1 since 31 December 2023) and the relevant changes to the applicable laws of the Cayman Islands and the Listing Rules.
+During FY2024, the Articles has been amended for the purpose of, among others, conforming with the arrangement of electronic dissemination of corporate communications as set out in Rule 2.07A of the Listing Rules effective from 31 December 2023.
 Other minor amendments were also made for corresponding as well as housekeeping changes.
-The amendments were approved by way of a special resolution at the annual general meeting of the Company held on 1 June 2023 and the new Articles has been adopted on 1 June 2023.
-Save for the above, there was no other significant change in the constitutional documents of the Company during FY2023.
-An up-to-date version of the memorandum of association of the Company and the Articles is available on the websites of the Stock Exchange and the Company.
+The amendments were approved by way of a special resolution at the annual general meeting of the Company held on 4 June 2024 and the new Articles has been adopted on 4 June 2024.
+Save for the above, there was no other significant change in the constitutional documents of the Company during FY2024.
+Up-to-date versions of the memorandum of association of the Company and the Articles are available on the websites of the Stock Exchange and the Company.